Nik-Kudrin/funcorp-bandit/README.md

-Spring Boot REST service, that provides content to user by sorting it via UCB1 algorithm.
+REST service, that provides content to user by sorting it via UCB1 algorithm.
+(Multi-Armed Bandit algorithm)
+Spring Boot, Kotlin

 Assumptions and restrictions ...

 #### Environment preparation

+TODO: wrap it into docker compose ?

 Start a PostgreSQL instance: